kamarkaka/lc/src/main/java/com/kamarkaka/meta/facebook.md

         - design the project with independent components so ppl can work independently (minimize dependencies)
     - r: project was a success
 challenge/conflict
+    - s: users pushed back on migration to new caos
+    - t: persuade them
+    - a:
+        - understand their use of existing system (crucial, but no need for new features)
+        - limited resources (migration requires switch from rest client to grpc)
+        - helped create a thin restful wrapper
+        - made sure api endpoints are backward compatible
+        - show reports proofing identical results between new and legacy system
+        - showed improved performance
+        - added customized bulk queries
-proud of/interesting project
-bad feedback/how to handle constructive feedback/negative feedback
+    - r: earned their trust and made the switch proud of/interesting project bad feedback/how to handle constructive feedback/negative feedback
     - s: user complained about slow delivery of their requests